mbarylsk/goldbach-partition/README.md

   * _n_ >= 2,
   * _p_ and _q_ are prime numbers

-So far (by 2017) GSC has not been proven yet, although has been computationally verified up to _4 × 10^18_.
+So far (by 2017) GSC has not been proven yet, although has been computationally verified up to _4 × 10^18_ in:
+_Tomás Oliveira e Silva, Siegfried Herzog, and Silvio Pardi, Empirical verification of the even Goldbach conjecture and computation of prime gaps up to 4·10^18, Mathematics of Computation, vol. 83, no. 288, pp. 2033-2060, July 2014 (published electronically on November 18, 2013)_.
 Expression of even integer as a sum of two primes is called Goldbach Partition (GP).

 This framework is used to find the fastest computational confirmation method of GSC.